MIKLIUM/MIKLIUM/CONTRIBUTING.md

 - Follow the existing project structure and naming conventions.
 - Ensure all new features are documented in `README.md` and/or `APIDOCS.md`.

 Thank you for helping us make MIKLIUM better for everyone!
+As a token of our gratitude, we will publicly thank you and display your username in our release notes and in a special thanks section for helping with the development.
+Your contributions make a real difference!